System Design Space

 Validated by real production pressure

-High-scale deployments proved Kubernetes was viable for mission-critical systems, not just early-stage prototypes.
+Large production scenarios proved the orchestrator was viable for mission-critical systems, not just experiments.

 Key takeaways

-• Operational standardization is as important as APIs: Kubernetes created a shared contract for deployment and runtime operations.
+• Operational standardization: Kubernetes created a shared contract for deployment and operations, so the platform's value is not limited to one API.

-• Open governance lowers vendor lock-in risk and increases innovation speed across the broader platform ecosystem.
+• Open project governance: Open governance lowers vendor lock-in risk and accelerates engineering innovation across the broader industry.

 Related chapters